 During the service there is NO collection, however, your guests will be given the opportunity to contribute to the upkeep of our beautiful building at the end of the service; please urge them to give generously.
-You will understand that the costs of maintaining an historic building like ours are very high, and can only be enjoyed by couples in the future who wish to get married in Church if we can keep it in good repair.
+You will understand that the costs of maintaining a historic building like ours are very high and can only be enjoyed by couples in the future, who wish to get married in Church, if we can keep it in good repair.

 Photography and Video